Jewish Wisdom Fellowship

 A Collective Learning and Thought Leadership Project for Jewish Professionals

-The past months have resulted in tremendous upheaval in people's personal and professional lives, leaving a present and future that is unclear and uncharted.
+The past months have resulted in tremendous upheaval in people's lives, leaving a present and future that are unclear and uncharted.
 Yet, Jewish texts contain an incredible amount of wisdom to impart to those facing uncertainty.
-We invite you to watch a vlog project that documents the accumulated learning of 8 Jewish professionals over the course of 2 months in the midst of global pandemic.
-As the uncertainty of this moment stretches further and further into the future, we hope this vlog will validate your feelings of doubt, empower you to reflect on the uncertainty in your life, and enable you to embrace the moments of growth that hide within the darkness.
+This vlog project documents the accumulated learning of 8 Jewish professionals over the course of 2 months in the midst of a global pandemic.
+As the uncertainty of this moment stretches further into the future, we hope this vlog will validate your feelings of doubt, empower you to reflect on the uncertainty in your life, and enable you to embrace the moments of growth that hide within the dark.

 Learning From the Past: We're Still In the Cave

+Over the past several months each and every one of us has been in some form of confinement: physical, social, or both.
+This discussion guide is an opportunity to seek wisdom and comfort from our Jewish tradition through stories of characters who experienced their own caves, both literal and figurative.
 We hope that this resource will help those who engage with it feel seen and heard in the chaos of this moment.
-This discussion guide is an opportunity to seek wisdom and comfort from our Jewish tradition through stories of characters who experienced their own caves, both literal and figurative.

 About the Fellowship